 We will again counsel you about HIV and STI infection, risks you may be taking, and how to avoid getting HIV or STIs.
 We will offer you condoms and lubricant and counsel you on how to use them safely.
 We will draw ~XX mL of blood (about X tablespoons) and your blood will be tested for HIV.
+In the event that you test positive for HIV, you will be ineligible for this study, however you will be given referrals for HIV care.
 Some of your blood will be stored in case it is needed later for tests related to this study.
-These tests include testing to measure the levels of Truvada® or any other HIV treatment medications may be in your body and may not be done for a year or more after you have had your last study visit.
+These tests include testing to measure the levels of Truvada® or any other HIV treatment medications that may be in your body and may not be done for a year or more after you have had your last study visit.
 The results will not be reported back to you or the study staff.
 Study staff will inform you of the results of all tests which affect your health while on study.